-We use the evaluation plan proposed in 4.2 to study the performance of our method.
-We compare xStreams to a stream-based extension of the collaborative filtering (CF) algorithm of [23], which we call CFstream.
+We use the evaluation plan proposed in subsection 5.2 to study the performance of our method.
+We compare xStreams to a stream-based extension of the collaborative filtering (CF) algorithm of Ref.
+26, which we call CFStream.
 Since we evaluate on recommendations to users, we adjust the conventional evaluation measures for recommenders as follows: for a test user who receives a list of n recommended items, Precision is the ratio of the hits (favourably rated items) among the n ones; Recall is the ratio of hits from the top-n list to the complete set of items rated favourably by the user; RMSE is the Root Mean Square Error between predicted and true rating for the test user.
+Additionally, we also carry out the evaluation for MultiGen to determine how well it can simulate the distributions from the real data.